ibis-project/ibis/docs/api/expressions/collections.md

 These APIs are available on complex data types such as arrays, maps, and structs.

-::: ibis.expr.types.ArrayValue
+::: ibis.expr.types.arrays
-::: ibis.expr.types.MapValue
+::: ibis.expr.types.maps
-::: ibis.expr.types.StructValue
+::: ibis.expr.types.structs